ucam-department-of-psychiatry/camcops/docs/source/server/server_configuration.rst

 Create the database structure
 -----------------------------

-To create tables and indices, use the command:
+To create tables and indexes, use the command:

 .. code-block:: bash